bin3xish477/pythonforcybersecurity/README.md

 ### Context managers

 Context managers in Python are using for handling resource that require opening and closing operations such as open a file or creating a socket.
-The "with" keyword is used for context managers and essentailly any class that contains the \__enter__ and \__exit__ dunder (double underscore) methods supports context management.
+The "with" keyword is used for context managers and essentailly any class that contains the \__enter__ and \__exit__ dunder (double underscore) methods support context management.

 ### Reversing a sequence type with slice notation